staffordcian99/meteor-strike/README.md

 ## User Stories
 1. As a user, I want to be able to easily start the game.
-2. As a user, I want the game to be enjoyable.
+2. As a user, I want the game to be functional.
 3. As a user, I want to keep track of my score and improve at the game.
-4. As a user, I want to compete with my friends.

 # Features
 ## Existing Features: